 From recent dialogue with a 20-something conversant in nighttime television, apparently, CBS has a new “comedy drama series” called Bull, based on this very premise.
 I’ve never seen it.
 But I can recommend curling up one night to watch the classic courtroom thriller 12 Angry Men or maybe even the movie adaptation of the John Grisham piece Runaway Jury–Gene Hackman kills it.
 But if you really want to learn something, a helpful summary of academic research on juries from the second half of the 20th century, called “Jury Decision Making: 45 Years of Empirical Research on Deliberating Groups” by Devine, Clayton, Dunford, Seying, and Pryce in the APA’s peer-reviewed journal Psychology, Public Policy and Law, [7:3] 2001: 622-727, can be found here.

 Now I want to offer what I think is a far more accurate picture of egalitarianism:

 Egalitarianism not only disguises power, it often divides people.
-That is, it polarizes.
+That is to say, egalitarianism polarizes.
 How so?

 Egalitarianism identifies and demonizes any and all hierarchies, dividing parties up into either the dominated or the dominating, the oppressor or the oppressed, and seeks to deprive those who dominate of their power.

-And it is precisely here is where egalitarianism gains its appeal: the incalculable injustices against those in positions of weakness is leveraged to give egalitarianism an incredible emotional and rhetorical force.
+And it is precisely here is where egalitarianism gains its appeal: the very real and incalculable injustices against those in positions of weakness is leveraged to give egalitarianism an incredible emotional and rhetorical force.

 A force that can, um, dominate.